Advisory booklet - The People Factor - engage your employees for business success

 Building employee engagement

-This policy paper begins by asking the question 'is employee engagement just another fad?" and then goes on to identify some of the key factors that both promote and hinder the development of engagement in the workplace.
+The policy discussion paper on Building employee engagement [386kb] begins by asking the question 'is employee engagement just another fad?" and then goes on to identify some of the key factors that both promote and hinder the development of engagement in the workplace.
 It looks at policy implications for employers, employees and trade unions and gives advice on how to conduct an employee engagement survey.

 Did you know?